FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 ### jQuery is just JavaScript!

-jQuery is library of code that makes it much easier to perform many essential tasks in JavaScript.
+jQuery is a library of code that makes it much easier to perform many essential tasks in JavaScript.

 Check out the [source code of the original jQuery release](http://genius.it/ejohn.org/files/jquery-original.html).